 myEAHM (EAHM portal) is the primary source of information on EAHM announcements, events, course schedules and administration for students as well as staff and faculty.
 The myEAHM is accessible on campus or from anywhere in the world through https://myeahm.emiratesacademy.edu.
-You will need to enter your username (eahm\username) and password which you use to access your EAHM emails.
+The student will need to enter their username (eahm\username) and password which they use to access their EAHM emails.